Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Gastrointestinal effects: Ingested microplastics can cause inflammation or redness of the gastrointestinal tract.
 Some foreign particles may interfere with general gut functions or cause cellular stress.

-• Systemic toxicity: Microplastics may serve as carriers for harmful chemicals that are commonly added to plastic products.
+• Systemic toxicity: Microplastics may serve as carriers for harmful chemicals commonly added to plastic products.
 Chemicals such as bisphenol A (BPA) and phthalates used in plastic manufacturing can act as endocrine disruptors.
-These chemicals are known to interfere with hormonal functions, which could lead to reproductive issues, metabolic disorders, or increased cancer risks.
+They interfere with hormonal functions, which could lead to reproductive issues, metabolic disorders, or increased cancer risks.

 Chemical Additives and Contaminants